 Cloud-based computing is drastically changing how people do business in the modern world.
 Large scale operations like Amazon Web Services provide companies with massive data processing and analysis that would otherwise require the purchase and maintenance of cost- and space-prohibitive servers.
 The result is a new model for everything from scientific research to big data analysis to 3D graphic rendering.
 But cloud computing isn’t reserved solely for the big dogs.
 A number of software as a service (SaaS) solutions have emerged in the market today that can give small and mid-sized businesses a significant leg up.
 For example, ERP services provided by companies like https://sytecg.com/ are becoming increasingly popular among business owners.
 Here’s how cloud technology is changing our world.

-When a business uses an SaaS platform, all of their important information exists in the cloud, and that greatly improves the mobility and flexibility of their staff.
+When a business uses an SaaS platform like oracle micros workstations, all of their important information exists in the cloud, and that greatly improves the mobility and flexibility of their staff.
 As a result, a work from home structure has become increasingly viable even for more modestly sized businesses.
 Conceivably, some business owners can significantly cut back the costs or remove entirely the need to maintain an office space, since all of their staff can access the information they need and communicate with the rest of the virtual office regardless of where they are.
 The incentive of this sort of cloud-based model that offers salesforce commerce cloud features also allows more modestly sized businesses to aggressively hire more talented staff.
 While not as extreme, this level of mobility also benefits the retail and restaurant industries.
 Through the use of cloud-connected tablets, servers can more easily reference changes to the menu and take orders right at the table, and store clerks can pull up stock, inventory, and pricing information without having to hunt down the information manually.

 Giving Businesses a “Central Nervous System”